-- (a) a requirement that the ADI deal with related entities on an arm's-length basis and on market terms and conditions; - (b) limits on exposures to related entities at both an individual and aggregate level, which are determined having regard to: - (i) the level that would be approved for unrelated entities of an equivalent credit status; and - (ii) the impact on the ADI's stand-alone capital and liquidity positions in the event of a failure of a related entity; - (c) the circumstances in which the limits relating to exposures and write-offs may be exceeded and the authority and processes required for approving such excesses; - (d) the authority and processes required for the approval and maintenance of group structures, where the ADI is the head of a group, and establishing and acquiring subsidiaries; - (e) procedures to address risks arising from participation in group operations (refer to paragraphs 27 and 28 of this Prudential Standard); - (f) procedures for resolving conflicts of interest arising from dealings with related entities; - (g) processes to ensure the transparency of third-party dealings that are connected with related entities; and - (h) procedures to address material risks to the ADI arising from the ADI distributing financial products of another counterparty and vice-versa. - 15.
-An ADI's Board must first approve the terms and conditions agreed to by an ADI in relation to dealings with its related entities that are not consistent with terms and conditions that would be negotiated with an unrelated entity with justifications fully and clearly documented in a register. - 16.
-An ADI must not:
+- (d) the authority and processes required for the approval and maintenance of group structures, where the ADI is the head of a group, and establishing and acquiring subsidiaries; - (e) procedures to address risks arising from participation in group-wide operations (refer to paragraphs 26 to 28 of this Prudential Standard); - (f) processes for identifying entities that expose the ADI to step-in risk; - (g) procedures for resolving conflicts of interest arising from dealings with related entities; - (h) processes to ensure the transparency of third-party dealings that are connected with related entities; and - (i) procedures to address material risks to the ADI arising from the ADI distributing financial products of another counterparty and vice-versa (e.g. disclosures are provided to ensure that the roles and responsibilities of the ADI are not confused with the product provider). - 12.
+Terms and conditions imposed by an ADI in relation to dealings with its related entities that are not consistent with terms and conditions that would be negotiated on an arm's-length basis, must first be approved by the Board of the ADI with justifications fully and clearly documented in a register.

+13. An ADI must not:
-- (a) have unlimited exposures to related entities either in aggregate or at an individual entity level; or - (b) agree to cross-default provisions whereby a default by a related entity on an obligation, whether financial or otherwise, triggers or is deemed to trigger a default by the ADI on its obligations. - 17.
-An ADI must implement adequate systems and controls to identify, measure, monitor, manage and report exposures arising from dealings with related entities and step-in risk entities.
-Where APRA is not satisfied with the adequacy of the ADI's systems and controls or is of the view that the ADI is exposed to substantial contagion risk, APRA may:

-- (a) determine higher capital adequacy requirements including Prudential Capital Requirements (PCRs) for the ADI; - (b) require the ADI to establish additional internal controls or a more robust reporting mechanism; or - (c) require the ADI to take measures to reduce the level of contagion risk to its related entities or step-in risk entities. - 18.
-An ADI must meet the requirements in relation to the identification, measurement and management of step-in risk as set out in Attachment A to this Prudential Standard.
+- (a) have unlimited exposures to related entities either in aggregate or at an individual entity level (e.g. a general guarantee over the obligations of a related entity); or - (b) agree to cross-default provisions whereby a default by a related entity on an obligation (whether financial or otherwise) triggers or is deemed to trigger a default by the ADI in its obligations. - 14.
+An ADI must ensure that adequate systems and controls are in place to identify, measure, monitor, manage and report exposures arising from dealings with related entities.
+Where APRA is not satisfied with the adequacy of the ADI's systems and controls or is of the view that the ADI is exposed to substantial contagion risk, APRA may: - (a) require the ADI to maintain higher Prudential Capital Requirements (PCRs); - (b) impose higher capital adequacy requirements in relation to an ADI's exposure or exposures to its related entities; - (c) require the ADI to establish additional internal controls or a more robust reporting mechanism; and - (d) require an ADI to take measures to reduce the level of contagion risk to its related entities.

+Identification and management of step-in risk